Most probable questions · UPSC Prelims 2026

 UPSC Prelims 2026 exam date

-UPSC Civil Services Preliminary Examination 2026 is scheduled for 24 May 2026 per the official UPSC examination calendar.
+UPSC Civil Services Preliminary Examination 2026 GS Paper I was held on 24 May 2026, per the official UPSC examination calendar.

 Source: UPSC Active Examinations